İzmir Kâtip Çelebi University: History

 Facilities of Çiğli Leaf Tobacco Industries (Çiğli Yaprak Tütün İşletmeleri), previously owned by Tekel before privatization, were assigned to the newly founded university and the main campus was established on this land.

 Main entrance gate of the campus.

+Campus

+The main campus lies next to the İzmir Beltway and is served by the beltway as well as the former section of D.550 road.